open/close all folders

 Farkas: (sounding amused) Now look what you've gotten yourself into.

-During the party at the Thalmor Embassy, you have to convince or trick someone to cause a distraction in order to slip past the guards.
+- During the party at the Thalmor Embassy, you have to convince or trick someone to cause a distraction in order to slip past the guards.
 Most are pretty tame; usually they just walk up to Razelan and accuse him of various things.
 Razelan indignantly protests he "didn't do anything this time," but the ambassador automatically assumes he's guilty.
 If you ask Razelan to cause the distraction, however, you learn that it's not an unreasonable assumption.

-The ending of the quest "Siege on the Dragon Cult".
+- The ending of the quest "Siege on the Dragon Cult".
 Remember Captain Valmir, the Stormcloak/Imperial spy who told you to get Rahgot's mask for your army?
 When you return with the mask in tow, you find Valmir... dressed in enemy colors and giving an enemy soldier the exact same speech he gave you.
 When you, understandably confused, walk up to the pair, Valmir says, "Oh, uh, I can explain..." and then he snaps and attacks you, backed by the equally confused soldier.
 As it turns out, Valmir was a Thalmor agent, using disguises to fool both armies into giving him the mask.

-Upon entering Riften's jail for the first time.
+- Upon entering Riften's jail for the first time.

-If you're a strong mage, you may get challenged to a duel.
+- If you're a strong mage, you may get challenged to a duel.
 Your follower or other bystanders, however, might not like this idea and decide to get involved, which the challenger isn't happy about.
 "This is supposed to be a one-on-one duel!"
 And if anyone decides "to heck with magic" and starts swinging at the guy with a sword, the challenger complains, "This is supposed to be a magic duel!
 Ma-gic!
 Y'know, with spells?"
 He just sounds so pouty about the whole thing.
 It's also funny if he decides to challenge you in certain locations, such as the entry to Whiterun, where all the guards promptly attack the guy who just started throwing fireballs around.
 Becomes hilarious if this happens just after becoming The Archmage of the College of Winterhold, when you can be challenged to the duel right in the middle of the bridge of the College.
 One Curb-Stomp Battle later, the challenger will likely be flying off the bridge with a fireball in the gut, having just been taken to school.

-When investigating Hjerim for clues to the murders in Windhelm there are two closets you can investigate.
+- When investigating Hjerim for clues to the murders in Windhelm, there are two closets you can investigate.
 One yields useful evidence.
 The other?